A gentle trail opens a newly preserved section of the San Mateo Coast

 This rare stretch of undeveloped coast is no accident.
 In 2000 a developer began building a hotel on bluffs next to the lighthouse — until the Peninsula Open Space Trust bought the 3-acre property, took down the hotel, and began restoration of the scarred headland.

-Last March POST also acquired the lighthouse, part of a project that now protects more than 7,000 surrounding acres.
+In March of 2004 POST also acquired the lighthouse, part of a project that now protects more than 7,000 surrounding acres.
 Wilbur’s Watch, the first of several planned trails, is a gentle climb about 1 mile up an open, green hillside alive with birds — the perfect stroll on a clear winter day.
-At the top is a bench, a telescope for spotting passing whales, and a sweeping view of something that was nearly lost.
+At the top are a bench, a telescope for spotting passing whales, and a sweeping view of something that was nearly lost.